Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which statement about the 'continual improvement' practice is CORRECT?
+### Which statement about the Continual Improvement practice is CORRECT?

-- [ ] Continual improvement participation should be limited to a small dedicated team.
+- [ ] Continual Improvement participation should be limited to a small dedicated team.
 - [x] It is the role of senior management to authorize improvement initiatives.
-- [ ] Training should be provided to those involved in continual improvement.
+- [ ] Training should be provided to those involved in Continual Improvement.
-- [ ] A single continual improvement register should be maintained by senior management.
+- [ ] A single Continual Improvement register should be maintained by senior management.

 **[⬆ Back to Top](#table-of-contents)**